 (1) full name and age;

-(2) positions held with the Company and/or its subsidiaries (if any);
+(2) positions held with the Company and other members of the Group;

-(3) experience including (i) other directorships held in the past three years in public companies of which the securities are listed on any securities market in Hong Kong and overseas, and (ii) other major appointments and professional qualifications;
+(3) experience including (i) other directorships held in the last three years in public companies the securities of which are listed on any securities market in Hong Kong or overseas, and (ii) other major appointments and professional qualifications;

-(6) relationships with any Directors, senior management, substantial Shareholders or controlling Shareholders (as defined in the Listing Rules) of the Company, or any appropriate negative statement;
+(5) relationships with any Directors, senior management, substantial Shareholders or controlling Shareholders (as defined in the Listing Rules) of the Company;

-(7) interests in shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance, or an appropriate negative statement;
+(6) interests in shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance;

-(8) a declaration made by the nominated person in respect of the information required to be disclosed pursuant to Rule 13.51(2)(h) to (w) of the Listing Rules, or an appropriate negative statement to the effect where there is no information to be disclosed pursuant to any of such requirements nor there are any other matters relating to that nominated person’s standing for election as a Director that should be brought to the Shareholders’ attention; and
+(7) a declaration made by the nominated person in respect of the information required to be disclosed pursuant to Rule 13.51(2)(g) to (x) of the Listing Rules, or an appropriate negative statement to the effect where there is no information to be disclosed pursuant to any of such requirements nor there are any other matters relating to that nominated person’s standing for election as a Director that should be brought to the Shareholders’ attention; and

 Shareholders Communication Policy